-Fire is not a major disturbance of these community types (Winward 2001), and would be infrequent.
-Historic fire return intervals have been estimated at 100 to 200 years (Kitchen and McArthur 2007); however, fires were probably patchy and very infrequent due to the low productivity of these sites.
+Fire is not a major ecological component of these community types (Winward 2001), and would be infrequent.
+Fire return intervals have been estimated at 100 to 200 years (Kitchen and McArthur 2007); however, fires were probably patchy and very infrequent due to the low productivity of these sites.
 Black sagebrush plants have no morphological adaptations for surviving fire and must reestablish from seed following fire (Wright et al. 1979).
 The ability of black sagebrush to establish after fire is mostly dependent on the amount of seed deposited in the seed bank the year before the fire.
 Seeds typically do not persist in the soil for more than 1 growing season (Beetle 1960).
 A few seeds may remain viable in soil for 2 years (Meyer 2008); however, even in dry storage, black sagebrush seed viability has been found to drop rapidly over time, from 81% to 1% viability after 2 and 10 years of storage, respectively (Stevens et al. 1981).
 Thus, repeated frequent fires can eliminate black sagebrush from a site, however black sagebrush in zones receiving 12 to 16 inches of annual precipitation have been found to have greater fire survival (Boltz 1994).
 In lower precipitation zones, spiny hopsage and/or shadscale may become the dominant shrub species following fire.
 Douglas' rabbitbrush and ephedra can also sprout after fire and become a dominant shrub on this site often with an understory of galleta, Sandberg bluegrass and/or cheatgrass and other weedy species.

 The effect of fire on bunchgrasses relates to culm density, culm-leaf morphology, and the size of the plant.
 The initial condition of bunchgrasses within the site along with seasonality and intensity of the fire all factor into the individual species response.
+The two dominant grasses on this site, Indian ricegrass and needleandthread grass, have different responses to fire.
+Needleandthread is top-killed by fire but is likely to resprout if fire does not consume above ground stems (Akinsoji 1988, Bradley et al. 1992).
+In a study by Wright and Klemmedson (1965), season of burn rather than fire intensity seemed to be the crucial factor in mortality for needleandthread grass.
+Early spring season burning was found to kill the plants while August burning had no effect.
 Indian ricegrass is fairly fire tolerant (Wright 1985), which is likely due to its low culm density and below ground plant crowns.
 Indian ricegrass has been found to reestablish on burned sites through seed dispersed from adjacent unburned areas (Young 1983, West 1994).
 Thus the presence of surviving, seed producing plants is necessary for reestablishment of Indian ricegrass.
 Grazing management following fire to promote seed production and establishment of seedlings is important.